ericnordelo/cross-chain-bridge-examples/README.md

 ```

 You can see that the task is quite similar to the one for sending the message from Optimism L1 to L2.
 This is the power of the `@ericnordelo/cross-chain-bridge-helpers` package and the `CrossChainEnabled` abstraction combined.

+## NOTES:

+- In Optimism you can't deposit ETH and execute a call to a Smart Contract at the same time (calling a payable function with value greater than 0).
+You can call a function without passing value, but if you pass a value, the calldata is ignored, and only the deposit is executed.
+The reason behind this is the Optimism design itself.
+Is not a decision from the designers of this Plugin.